-Respective roles of the demographic factor and behavioural factor in producing changes in the size of the active population.
+Respective roles of the demographic factor and behavioural factor in producing changes in the size of the active population - EUR 12 and EUR 15

-Sources::

-Eurostat, 1996 demographic projections, baseline scenario Eurostat, Labour Force Survey (EUR12 1985-1995, EUR15-after 1995)

-Eurostat, projections of activity levels
+Sources: Eurostat, Demographic projections, 1996.
+Baseline scenario; Eurostat, Labour force survey (EUR 12 1985-95, EUR 15 after 1995); Eurostat, projections of activity levels.